 Award-winning studio Warner Bros. didn't win most people over with its redesigned logo.
 Our survey of 1,001 people in the U.S. found that just 11% prefer the new blue-and-white shield.
 The previous logo, a three-dimensional, gold-and-blue shield, evoked feelings of nostalgia for many, but the new logo is optimized for smaller screen streaming entertainment as opposed to the big-screen features of the past.

 Warner Bros. is an iconic entertainment production company whose films and television programs span most of the last century.
-Its latest hit, the 2019 film “Joker,” was nominated for 11 Academy Awards in 2020 — the most nominations of any film.
+The 2019 film “Joker,” was nominated for 11 Academy Awards in 2020 — the most nominations of any film.

 The company will celebrate its 100-year anniversary in 2023.
 To prepare for the milestone, Warner Bros. changed its iconic shield logo for the 12th time in the company’s history and the first major change since 1984.

-Most people, however, are not as excited about the redesign as they are about “Joker” and Warner Bros.’ other box office hits.
+Most people, however, are not as excited about the redesign as they are about “Joker,” "Dune," and Warner Bros.’ other box office hits.

 We asked 1,001 people in the United States whether they preferred the old Warner Bros. logo or the 2019 redesign.
 Just 11% say they prefer the updated Warner Bros. shield.